READING TIME: 6 MINUTES

 If you change the lock code from an existing card, it deletes the old lock code (as expected) and only allows the new one to work.

 I did notice that our old lock codes still work (the ones that we manually programmed into the lock).
 So, I just added those existing codes under each card for each member in my family.
 If I wanted to delete those, I believe I’d have to look at the instruction manual that came with my lock.
+Or, simply that that code to someone, let it synchronize, and then change it to something else.

 I haven’t had a chance to test out some of the other features, such as day/time, notifications, or enforcing a pin limit, but I’m assuming those will work as expected also.